 \subsection{The real-time implementation in the architecture for multi-party conversation}

 Built with a modular approach, our architecture was designed as the mean to connect our XAE model with the other modules necessary for the task of multi-party conversation: from Sound Detection to Spatial Memory and Speech Generation.
 At this stage, our architecture only missed a sound localization module, which the experimenter handled with the Wizard-of-Oz technique.
 Beyond that, the interaction flow was smooth and autonomous, as presented in the video.
-While iCub verbal explanations after each participant's utterance may disrupt the fluidity of the interaction, it's important to note that this is a deliberate design choice made specifically for the purposes of this study.